elton0895/sketch-comments/README.md

 **A) Using Sketch Toolbox (plugin manager):**

+> It's not yet there, please use the manual method for now.

 1. [Download Sketch Toolbox]
 2. Unzip the archive and run Sketch Toolbox
 3. Type "Comments" into the search input or look for it in the list